Teach English in Thailand

 Assistance in finding accommodation once you arrive to your placement is included in the program.

-We don’t “provide” accommodation by paying your rent in your program fee, because it’s so cheap!
-Most programs that include this, take much more than $75 – $100 out of your salary to compensate for paying your rent.
+We also don’t “provide” accommodation by paying your rent, because it’s so cheap!
+Many programs that include this, take much more than $75 – $100 out of your salary to compensate for paying your rent.

 Utility bills range between 1,000-2,000 baht ($30-65) per month.
-No teacher will be required to share a room, but some teachers may be located in the same complex.
+No teacher will be required to share a room, but some teachers may be located in the same complex or share an apartment.
 However, this will depend on the placement.

 Curious about what your apartment might look like?
 What Are Apartments and Houses Like in Thailand!?